 helping to ease the regulatory burden on credit unions

-- MnCUN’s compliance team meets regularly with the Regulatory Review Committee to discuss proposed rules and files comment letters on behalf of credit unions, including the risk-based capital proposal, penalties for late call reports & profile submissions, the proposed rule regarding home-based credit unions, and the associational common bond proposed rule.
+- MnCUN’s compliance team meets regularly with the Regulatory Review Committee to discuss proposed rules and files comment letters on behalf of credit unions, including the risk-based capital proposal, penalties for late call reports & profile submissions, the proposed rule regarding home-based credit unions, the associational common bond proposed rule, the proposed FHLB membership rule, NCUA’s fixed asset proposed rule, and the proposed amendments to the Home Mortgage Disclosure Act.

-- Network staff spearheaded efforts among credit unions in the state to submit comments on NCUA’s risk-based capital proposal, which included a draft letter to guide credit unions, as well as an informational conference call and online resource center.
+- Network staff spearheaded efforts among credit unions in the state to submit comments on NCUA’s risk-based capital proposal, which included a draft letter to guide credit unions, as well as an informational conference call and an online resource center.
+Representatives from MnCUN also attended NCUA’s Listening Session in July to discuss specific concerns with the risk-based capital proposal.

-- The Network provides strong advocacy on behalf of Minnesota credit unions through quarterly meetings with regulators from the NCUA and Department of Commerce to maintain open lines of communication and to be able to candidly discuss credit union concerns.
+- The Network provides strong advocacy on behalf of Minnesota credit unions through quarterly meetings with regulators from the NCUA and Department of Commerce to maintain open lines of communication and to candidly discuss credit union concerns.
 NCUA Chairman Debbie Matz attended MnCUN’s Annual Meeting in April and also met with Minnesota credit unions in June at Hike the Hill.
+The Network also frequently engaged with the Commerce Department through various partnerships and initiatives, including an open format roundtable with credit union representatives to discuss cyber security, examinations, statutory concerns and other issues.

 - Through the Compliance Services Program, MnCUN staff provide compliance and audit expertise, working on-site with credit unions around the state.